 Early Childhood Development (ECD) programs reduce inequality and break the cycle of poverty.
-This is how BLOOM’s programs support the critical work in ECD for the disadvantaged institutionalized orphan population in Morocco:
+This is how BLOOM’s programs support the critical work in ECD for the disadvantaged institutionalized orphan population:

 A dedicated space to learn and grow.